FLHonker/Awesome-Knowledge-Distillation/README.md

 5. Relational Knowledge Distillation.
 Park, Wonpyo et al, CVPR 2019
 6. Like What You Like: Knowledge Distill via Neuron Selectivity Transfer.
 Huang, Zehao and Wang, Naiyan.
 2017
 7. On Knowledge Distillation from Complex Networks for Response Prediction.
 Arora, Siddhartha et al. NAACL 2019
+8. On the Efficacy of Knowledge Distillation.
+Cho, Jang Hyun and Hariharan, Bharath. arXiv:1910.01348 9.[noval]Revisit Knowledge Distillation: a Teacher-free Framework.
+Yuan, Li et al. arXiv:1909.11723

 ### Knowledge from intermediate layers